amaloy/ampub/README.md

 # ampub
 AmPub is a very simple framework to help abstract the specifics of publishing to some message broker.
-It provides a simple HTTP API server and you provide the provide the publishing implementation.
+It provides a simple HTTP API server and you provide the publishing implementation.
 Your client application can then communicate with the HTTP API without knowing the details about the implementation that was provided.

-The envisioned use case is for an [ambassador/adaptor](https://kubernetes.io/blog/2015/06/the-distributed-system-toolkit-patterns) container in a composite-container deployment.
+The envisioned use case is for an [**am**bassador/adaptor](https://kubernetes.io/blog/2015/06/the-distributed-system-toolkit-patterns) container in a composite-container deployment.

 # Example
 ```go